spec-first/connexion/docs/middleware.rst

 -------------------------

 You can add any custom middleware as long as it implements the ASGI interface.
-To learn how to write pure ASGI middleware, please refer to the `documentation of starlette`_.
+To learn how to write pure ASGI middleware, please refer to the `documentation of Starlette`_.

 List of useful middleware
 -------------------------

-Starlette provides a bunch of useful middleware such as:
+Starlette provides a variety of useful middleware such as:

 * `CORSMiddleware`_
 * `SessionMiddleware`_